Panda Hummel Station Power Project

 Commercial Operation: June 2018

-Facility Status: Panda Power Funds is under contract to exit the investment
+Facility Status: Panda Power Funds exited the investment in 2020.

 Temple Power Plant Facility Highlights